jazzband/django-admin-sortable/README.md

 ### Status
 django-admin-sortable is currently used in production.

-### What's new in 2.0.19?
+### What's new in 2.0.20?
-- Dropped support for Django 1.5.x
-- Updated change_form, change_list and edit inline templates for Django 1.10 compatibility.
+- Support for models that use another type of field besides `AutoField` for their primary key.
+Thanks [@rubendura](https://github.com/rubendura).

 ### Future
 - Better template support for foreign keys that are self referential.
 If someone would like to take on rendering recursive sortables, that would be super.